A real-space many-body marker for correlated ${\mathbb Z}_2$ topological insulators

-It is useful to first prove an interesting property of the position operator.
-Indeed, the ground-state average of ${\hat Z}_{\sigma}(\delta {\bf k})$ can be related to the overlap between the ground states of the model with and without a magnetic field piercing the two-dimensional torus (or the ring, in one dimension).
+It is useful to first prove an interesting property of the operator defined in Eq.~\eqref{eq:hatz}.
+Indeed, the ground-state average of ${\hat Z}_{\sigma}(\delta {\bf k})$ can be related to the overlap between the ground states of the model with and without a magnetic field piercing the two-dimensional torus.
 This can be easily proved by noting that the unitary operator ${\hat Z}_{\sigma}(\delta {\bf k})$ implements a gauge transformation on the fermion operators: